Air France Unaccompanied Minor Policy | Age Rules & Travel

 Book the Flight

-Start by visiting the official Air France website or contacting Air France customer support.
-During the booking process, select the Unaccompanied Minor service option.
-This alerts the airline that the child will be traveling alone and ensures that staff prepare to provide the necessary supervision and support.
+The first step is to reach the official Air France site or to call an Air France customer care center.
+In the booking process, tick the Unaccompanied Minor service option.
+This warns the airline that the child will be on his own and the staff has to be ready to give the child the supervision and support that he should have.

 Complete Required Forms